 - Translation into Spanish: The required documents must be translated into Spanish by a certified translation office/bureau in Mexico country.
 This process must be done at your arrival to the hotel; please take in consideration that original documents must be present with an apostille and there are extra charges that must be cover by the couple for translations.

 - Apostille: Is a certified seal that authenticates the signature of the public official who has signed the document.
 An apostille certificate confirms the person who signed a document has the authority to do so and that the document should therefore be recognized as legal without further evidence in another member state of the Hague Convention.
 The Apostille must be required in the State where the document was made.
 The Foreign Offices of each state and country can provide the apostille.
 In fact, you should apostille the documents before arrive to the hotel.

 - Blood Test: Are required for legal weddings in Mexico.
 HIV, syphilis, gonorrhea, herpes and all the STD´s are tested.
 Tests must be performed in Mexico by a certified doctor (for the medical certificate).

 The onsite coordinator will arrange the doctor appointment in your hotel room.
 It is very important to mention that If one of the tests appears positive the ceremony cannot be performed.

 If the bride or the groom own the Nationality of the country where the wedding will be performed, they need to notify this information in advance to the Sales Executive due that these type of marriages need to follow different legal requirements.

 Marriage certificateWe kindly ask you to verify the procedure that you will have to follow in order to legalize your marriage in your country, as sometimes an apostille is required.
 If you need to Apostille your Marriage Certificate, please be advised that you will have to cover the amount of this service.

-- For Symbolic weddings & Renewal of Vows: The couple will receive a marriage certificate without legal bearing on the wedding date.
+- For Religious ceremonies or Renewal of Vows: The couple will receive a "symbolic" marriage certificate without legal bearing on the wedding day.